DanielTockan/Rainforest-Store/README.md

 #### Controllers

-Flasks Blueprint pattern was used to create the routes for the project, dictating the logic that retireved data from the data and returned JSON objects to the front-end server.
+Flasks Blueprint pattern was used to create the routes for the project, dictating the logic that retireved data from the requests and returned JSON objects to the front-end server.
 These routes are located within three controllers for the app.
 - Customer controller
 - Order controller
 - Product controller